 Pure water, gentle ventilation, cool nights!
 These are three enormous advantages when considering growing this species.
 I have found this species to tolerate seasonal exposure to fairly high summer temperatures (85-90 F/29-32 C) as long as overnight lows drop into the low to mid-60s F (16-18 C).
 This is not a good orchid selection for collections in the lowland tropics and subtropical areas with consistently warm summer nights.

-Following hot summers in the San Francisco Bay Area, my plants (numbering about 35 clones) will begin flowering in late September, peak in January and February and continue in flower through the end of March or early April.
+Following hot summers in the San Francisco Bay Area, my plants (numbering about 35 clones) will begin flowering in late September, peak in January and February and continue in flower through the end of March or late April.
 Under normal climate conditions blooms will begin opening much later in the fall or early winter, peak in mid-February and finish flowering by early March.
-Lycaste guatemalensis flowers from late May through July in nature in Guatemala but throughout the summer in California and elsewhere in the northern hemisphere.
+Lycaste guatemalensis flowers from late May through July in nature in Guatemala but throughout the spring and summer in California and elsewhere in the northern hemisphere.
 Established, well-cultivated large plants tend to flower most heavily every other year and it seems tricky (for some of us at least) to reliably coax large numbers of inflorescences from individual pseudobulbs on an annual basis.